darda-abu/Chatbot-nikles/README.md

 ### Non functional requirements
 1. There shuold be different chains for documents and database queries.
-2. Chatbot Has to be conversational.
+2. Chatbot has to be conversational.

 ## Overview

 Welcome to the Conversational Chatbot project!
 This repository contains the code and resources needed to deploy a fully functional chatbot application.
 The project is split into two main components: a backend server and a frontend interface.